 - Private sector businesses under federal jurisdiction

-Under the ACA, federal organizations would be required to create an accessibility plan with strategies to improve their organization’s accessibility.
-They would then need to publish the plans, respond to any feedback from their stakeholders, and post annual progress updates available to the public.
-These plans must be made in consultation with individuals with disabilities.
+Under the ACA, federal organizations are required to create an accessibility plan, in consultation with individuals with disabilities, with strategies to improve their organization’s accessibility.
+Organizations must publish the plans, respond to feedback from stakeholders, and post annual progress updates available to the public.

 Where to Report an Accessible Canada Act Violation

-Any grievances and complaints due to an ACA violation may be filed with the Accessibility Commissioners Office, the Canadian Transportation Agency, and the Canadian Radio-television and Telecommunications Commission.
+Any grievances and complaints due to an ACA violation may be filed with the Accessibility Commissioners Office, the Canadian Transportation Agency, or the Canadian Radio-television and Telecommunications Commission.

 Remedies for complaints include:

 What’s on the Horizon?

 The Government will work to measure progress on the implementation of the ACA, collaborating with Statistics Canada and other federal partners to collect and analyze accessibility data under the Accessibility Data and Measurement Strategy.
 This 5-year strategy proposes work in four core areas:

 - Identify Knowledge and Data Gaps, and Develop Indicators

 - Promote Common Approaches to Measurement